Your temporary advisor

 • It may be helpful to ask your advisor what they expect you to discuss in your regular and long-term planning meetings, especially since you are learning how to do research and defining your professional goals.
 Advisors may also have specific suggestions about how to conduct efficient meetings with them.

-• Within the first few quarters, learn your temporary advisor’s expectations of you with respect to communication, work habits, graduation requirements, and work/life balance.
+• Quickly learn your temporary advisor’s expectations of you with respect to communication, work habits, graduation requirements, and work/life balance.
 You need to understand if you want to and are able to meet these expectations.

 • Discuss and get feedback from your temporary advisor on your career goals.

-• Discuss TA opportunities and future funding, including conference attendance.
+• Discuss TA opportunities, future funding and conference attendance.

 Choosing a research focus